 - Keep your phone battery charged in case of emergencies, especially when outside Doha;

 - Keep plenty of water in the car at all times;

 - Unless you’re experienced at desert driving, stay on the tarmac.
-It’s easy to get stuck (and disorientated) in sand;
+It’s easy to get stuck (and disorientated) in the sand;

 - Stick to speed limits.
 There are cameras everywhere;

-- Beware of sunset during the holy month of Ramadan.
+- Beware of the sunset during the holy month of Ramadan.
 Drivers may have been fasting all day and may be in a rush to get home to break the fast, tired and hungry.
 On the plus side, roads are almost deserted at this time;

 - At petrol stations, someone will fill the car for you.
 They may also offer to clean your windows for a small fee while you wait;